-Subject: Graduate Research Supplements (GRS) to Current ENG Awards to Broaden Participation
+Dear Colleague Letter: Graduate Research Supplements (GRS) to Current ENG Awards to Broaden Participation

+March 25, 2009

 Dear Colleague:

 This letter is to call your attention to an opportunity to broaden participation particularly of underrepresented students in Ph.D. programs in engineering through supplements to current research grants funded by the divisions in the Directorate for Engineering (ENG) at the National Science Foundation.
 Introduction: The establishment of Graduate Research Supplements (GRS) reflects the continuing effort by ENG to promote increased participation of new Ph.D. students in all fields of engineering research with particular emphasis on individuals from underrepresented groups.
 The long-term goal of GRS is to increase the number of persons from underrepresented groups in advanced academic and professional careers.
 According to the NSF 2003 Survey of Doctorate Recipients (SDR), among teaching faculty in engineering, there are 10.3 percent women, 3.9 percent African American, 3.3 percent Hispanic, 0.4 percent American Indian/Alaskan Native and 7.1 percent persons with disabilities.
-With such exceedingly low levels of faculty from underrepresented groups, ENG recognizes that these underrepresented groups represent a significant untapped technical resource for the nation.
+The most recent NSF SDR in 2006 indicated the number of Doctorates degrees awarded by engineering disciplines (selected years from 1996 to 2005) increased from 6,309 in year 1996 to 6,404 in year 2005.
+With such a low level of increasing faculty from underrepresented groups, ENG recognizes that these underrepresented groups represent a significant untapped technical resource for the nation.
 In FY 2005, the Divisions of Electrical, Communications and Cyber Systems (ECCS), and Chemical, Bioengineering, Environmental and Transport (CBET) Systems initiated a two-year pilot program through GRS to encourage active participation in on-going research programs by new Ph.D. students including women, underrepresented minorities, and persons with disabilities.
 Recognizing the importance and impact of the program, the Directorate for Engineering at this time is announcing GRS for its Divisions of Electrical, Communications and Cyber Systems; Chemical, Bioengineering, Environmental and Transport Systems; Civil, Mechanical and Manufacturing Innovation; Engineering Education and Centers; and Industrial Innovation and Partnerships.
 It is anticipated that GRS will help in the development of intellectual synergy between faculty and students, will provide faculty with the opportunity to involve additional graduate students in on-going research programs, will foster a learning and career advancement environment that supports students, and will lead to greater retention of students in the underrepresented populations.
 Anticipated Type of Award: Supplements to ENG on-going awards.